The battle for the customer interface

 They must focus on the actual needs and priorities of the customer

 It's not the amount of customer data that counts, but the right questions

 In the year 2025, we will interact with digital devices 4,800 times per day—that’s once every 18 seconds—according to predictions from market researchers from the International Data Corporation (IDC).
 At the moment, studies put the figure at around one interaction every 30 minutes.
 The IDC thus expects an increase by a factor of 100 within just a few years.
 Insurance companies and banks that deny the “always online” trend or wait it out will lose touch with their customers.
 After all, it is up to the customers to decide when and over what channels they communicate with their financial services providers—not the companies.
 This is even more important as new competitors see digital availability at any time or day of the week as standard.

-Especially in a sector in which predatory competition has strengthened through new players, it is particularly important to stay in touch with your customers.
 Insurance companies need to focus on the services that customers actually demand and on the channels they use to keep rivals at bay.
 One very important factor is speed: “Generation Mobile” expects smooth integration of all channels according to their individual needs—not tomorrow, but today.
 In other areas of everyday life, such as in private communication or in music, they already accept it as a given.